dotnet/csharplang/spec/expressions.md

   **Operation**   **Result**
-  x == y          true if x is equal to y, false otherwise x != y          true if x is not equal to y, false otherwise x &lt; y        true if x is less than y, false otherwise x &gt; y        true if x is greater than y, false otherwise x &lt;= y       true if x is less than or equal to y, false otherwise x &gt;= y       true if x is greater than or equal to y, false otherwise
+  x == y          true if x is equal to y, false otherwise x != y          true if x is not equal to y, false otherwise x < y        true if x is less than y, false otherwise x > y        true if x is greater than y, false otherwise x <= y       true if x is less than or equal to y, false otherwise x >= y       true if x is greater than or equal to y, false otherwise
   --------------- ----------------------------------------------------------

 [[[[[[]{#_Toc34995619 .anchor}]{#_Toc511022867 .anchor}]{#_Toc505664022 .anchor}]{#_Toc505589876 .anchor}]{#_Toc503164124 .anchor}]{#_Toc501035450 .anchor}